Creating an Open Network

 Identity Group:

-Select an identity group from the drop-down list or click Add to create a
+Select an identity group from the drop‑down list.

-- The identity configuration section is not applicable to the MAC Registration List when MAC Authentication is enabled.
+- During network editing, you cannot remove the originally selected identity group; however, you can change it to a different identity group.
+The identity configuration section does not apply to the MAC Registration List when MAC Authentication is enabled.

-appears indicating that auto clean-up is disabled for the
+disabled, a message appears indicating that auto clean-up is

-selected identity group, which could result in excessive
+disabled for the selected identity group, which could result in

-Create New Network - Configuring an Identity Group for Open Network
+Create New Network - Configuring an Identity Group for an Open Network

 -